jagan-at-juniper/Few-shot-NL2SQL-with-prompting/vince/TimeSeriesLib/pythonProject/README.md

 ### Model Fitting and Anomaly Detection
 If there are known anomalies, use remove_known_outliers() to prevent overfitting.
 The function removes data points between date ranges using epoch time.
-Both statsmodels and Propget can handle missing data.
+Both statsmodels and Prophet can handle missing data.

 #### statsmodels
 * Returns visualization of data and anomalies if present.

-parameters
+fit_sm_ExponentialSmoothing() parameters
 * df – pandas dataframe
 * metric – column name (string)
 * resamp_freq – resampling frequency ("20T" = 20min) (string)

+Returns two dataframes in a tuple (both used for detecting and plotting):
+1. df_resample - resampled dataframe at specified resampling frequency
+2. states - dataframe with level, seasonality, and residual

+sm_detect_anomalies() parameters
+* df_resample - resampled dataframe from fit_sm_ExponentialSmoothing() (first dataframe)
+* states - dataframe from fit_sm_ExponentialSmoothing() (second dataframe)
 * stdev = 5
   * arbitrarily set to 5 standard deviations away from forecast to avoid false positive
   * can be tuned depending on your use case

+Returns dataframe with upper/lower bands, determines if a datapoint is an anomaly if it is above or below bands, and calculates importance of an anomaly using the equation abs(prediction-true)/true.

+sm_plot_anomalies() parameters
+* anomalies - dataframe from sm_detect_anomalies()
+* states - second dataframe from fit_sm_ExponentialSmoothing()

+Returns interactive visualization displaying true datapoints, upper & lower bounds, and anomalies if they exist.

 #### Prophet